raheenjw/ML-Projects/README.md

 ## Machine Learning Projects

-This repository consists of projects that I have done for academic and self-learning goals.
+This repository consists of projects that I have done for academic and self-learning purposes.

 ## Contents